dschnelldavis/angular2-json-schema-form/README.md

   * TDD tests—The single biggest flaw in this library is that each change or improvement has the potential to break something else (which has already happened several times).
 Integrating automated tests into the build process would fix that.

-  * More frameworks—Not everyone uses Material Design or Bootstrap 3, so it would be great to create framework plug-ins for [Bootstrap 4](https://github.com/ng-bootstrap/ng-bootstrap), [Foundation 6](https://github.com/zurb/foundation-sites), [Semantic UI](https://github.com/vladotesanovic/ngSemantic), or other web design frameworks.
+  * More frameworks—Not everyone uses Material Design, Bootstrap 3, or [Bootstrap 4](https://github.com/ng-bootstrap/ng-bootstrap), so it would be great to create framework plug-ins for [Foundation 6](https://github.com/zurb/foundation-sites), [Semantic UI](https://github.com/vladotesanovic/ngSemantic), or other web design frameworks.

   * More widgets—There are lots of great form controls available, such as the [Pikaday calendar](https://github.com/dbushell/Pikaday), [Spectrum color picker](http://bgrins.github.io/spectrum), and [ACE code editor](https://ace.c9.io), which just need small custom wrappers to convert them into Angular JSON Schema Form plug-ins.
 In addition, there are a few additional features of HTML, JSON Schema, and Material Design which could be fixed by adding new widgets: